 Finish the Pork Tenderloin and Asparagus

-Roast until asparagus is tender and pork reaches a minimum internal temperature of 145 degrees,11-13 minutes.
+Roast in hot oven until asparagus is tender and pork tenderloin reaches a minimum internal temperature of 145 degrees, 12-15 minutes.

-Rest pork 5 minutes before cutting into ½" slices.
+Rest pork at least 5 minutes, then cut into ½" slices.

 While pork roasts, make carrot mash.